mbabynames search ✿

 Astrid Elise

-Put "noble and strong" next to "pledged to God" and you get a name that feels considered.
+Put "divinely beautiful" next to "pledged to God" and you get a name that feels considered.
 Astrid Elise works on paper and out loud.
 Astrid ends firm; Elise opens soft.
 The contrast makes the transition feel natural.

 Astrid Luna

-The meaning of Astrid is "noble and strong"; Luna is "moon".
+The meaning of Astrid is "divinely beautiful"; Luna is "moon".
 There is a natural balance between the two.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast